 - Result-storage databases like UltraSignup, RealEndurance, the International Trailrunning Association’s (ITRA) Performance Index, or Run100s.

-- Access to free GPS-compatible athletic-tracking platforms like Garmin Connect or Strava.
+- Access to free GPS running watch-compatible athletic-tracking platforms like Garmin Connect or Strava.

 Step 1: Do your due diligence.